 In addition to using a budget, there are plenty of other ways to streamline your finances.
 Some of these steps can help you save money, while others can simply help you simplify your life.
 If you want to streamline and make your finances easier to manage, consider these tips:

-- Get rid of subscriptions.
-If you have a ton of subscriptions you no longer use or care about, quarantine is the perfect time to cut them out of your life.
-You can do this manually by checking your credit card bills for subscriptions you forgot about then calling into cancel.
+- Get Rid of Subscriptions: If you have a ton of subscriptions you no longer use or care about, quarantine is the perfect time to cut them out of your life.
+You can do this manually by checking your credit card bills for subscriptions you forgot about and then calling to cancel.
 However, you can also use an app like TrueBill or Trim to take care of it for you.

 2. Get Organized Financially